System Design Space

 Main anti-pattern

 Leaving orchestration at the component level means one screen pulls dozens of hooks and knows more about server-domain internals than the platform team.
-That interface quickly loses predictable error handling and the ability to evolve contracts safely.
+The cost shows up not right away but on the first contract change — error handling scatters across components, and any migration turns into hand-editing dozens of places.

 Related chapters